 The following is a detailed guide if you want to gain muscles and lose body fat quickly.

-Bulking Meal Plan for a Skinny Person Looking to Gain Big Muscle Fast: What to Eat
+Bulking Meal Plan for Muscle Gain: What a Skinny Person Looking to Gain Big Muscle Fast Should Eat

 To lose fat and gain muscle you need to take the right approach, and that means eating food rich in calories and carbs.